• Skip to primary navigation

 5. One of the very smartest ways to use your tax refund?
 Plan for large bills

-At one time or another during the year it seems as though all of our bills arrive at the same time.
+At one time or another during the year, it seems as though all of our bills arrive at the same time.
 Instead of being unprepared and putting some of these bills onto your credit card, start planning now.
 After paying off your high interest debts, one of the smartest ways to use your tax refund is to set aside a slice of it.
-If you have the cash in the bank for that rates notice, car registration or insurance payment, you’ll have less need to use your credit card.
-This makes staying on top of your bills so much esier.
+If you have money put aside for that rates notice, car registration and insurance payment, you’ll have less need to use your credit card.
+This makes staying on top of your bills so much easier.

 NOTE: